 Before you go another day or, worse yet, another year without a roof inspection for a Rhode Island home by expert roofing contractors, you might note some reasons why this is such a vital service even for newer roofs and those that appear to be in good repair.
 You might also note some subtle signs of needed roof repairs or new roof installation for a Rhode Island home, so you know to schedule this work quickly and ensure your home is always in good condition.

-Homeowners often don’t realize the many materials used to create a home’s roof or know how to spot damage along a roof’s surface, a chimney stack, vents, dormers, and other such spaces.
+Homeowners in Providence RI often don’t realize the many materials used to create a home’s roof or know how to spot damage along a roof’s surface, a chimney stack, vents, dormers, and other such spaces.
 A roofing contractor in Rhode Island ensures a thorough inspection of all these materials and knows the signs of needed repairs, beyond missing shingles and other obvious damage.

 Tears, holes, cracks, and other damage along flashing allows water to seep under shingles and tiles.
 Chimney stacks also absorb standing water, leading to softened and cracked brick.
 A Rhode Island roofing contractor inspects flashing thoroughly, recommending repairs or replacement as needed.

 Roofing underlayment, or the material right under shingles and tiles, provides added insulation and a secure base for shingles.
 This underlayment might also suffer tears, holes, and other damage and need eventual replacing.

 A roof contractor in Rhode Island also inspects decking for signs of damage or weakening.
 Ignoring damaged decking increases the risk of a roof collapse but, since this material is underneath shingles and underlayment, it’s easy for a homeowner to overlook signs of needed repairs!
 A roofing inspector notes sagging or discolored areas or other indications of needed decking repairs.